syncfusion-content/xamarin-docs/Xamarin/Maps/Markers.md

 ### Marker z ordering

-MarkerSelected event has the below argument which involve in z order change of the selected marker.
+MarkerSelected event has the following argument, which involves in z order change of the selected marker.

-* `CanBringToTop` : When set to true the selected marker will be the top of all other markers.
+* `CanBringToTop` : When set to true the selected marker will be on the top of all other markers.

 {% tabs %}